 - 1. The required text is "Learning Radiology: Recognizing the Basics" by William Herring (2nd Ed., 2011). - Students are expected to arrive by 8:00 a.m.
 Students will receive a rotation list indicating a suggested rotational assignment in different subspecialty areas of Radiology for each day of the rotation.
-Students will observe interpretation of studies by the Radiology attending physicians and residents and will receive teaching at the viewbox. - Students should attend all 12:30PM and 4PM Radiology conferences held in UH, Room H-350.
-The MICU film reading sessions, held on I-level each morning at 8:00AM, are also mandatory for all students.
-Students should also attend Radiology Conference with the admitting medical teams at 9:00 AM held in UH Room H-350. - 4.
-Students will meet periodically as a group with the course director during the rotation to discuss interesting cases.
-During each of these sessions each student will present one interesting case and discuss it.
+Students will observe interpretation of studies by the Radiology attending physicians and residents and will receive teaching at the radiology reading stations. - 3.
+Students should attend all 12:30PM and 4PM Radiology conferences held in UH, Room H-350.